 An intriguing twist on the above song was performed at a gig I saw recently (by A.P.
 Clarke, it is the first track called Camden Town), which saw Johnny transplanted to Camden, via Colchester, and rather than playing the guitar better than the devil…he drinks more than him instead!

-De Mysteriis Dom Sathanas
+/De Mysteriis Dom Sathanas

-De Mysteriis Dom Sathanas
+/De Mysteriis Dom Sathanas

 I did try and avoid going into the realms of Black Metal – but to be fair ignoring the one genre most closely associated with Satan/ism wasn’t really possible with this list.
 And more than anything, this band, and particularly this album, are indelibly associated with the dark arts.
-The tale behind this album, that took seven years to eventually release, involved suicide, murder, alleged cannibalism, alleged terrorism and alleged church burning.
-The latin title broadly translates to “the mysteries of Lord Satan”, and that pretty much sums up the cold, searing black metal that makes up this album, one where it truly is difficult to seperate out the music and the story behind it.
+The tale behind this album, which took seven years to eventually release, involved suicide, murder, alleged cannibalism, alleged terrorism and alleged church burning.
+The Latin title broadly translates to “the mysteries of Lord Satan”, and that pretty much sums up the cold, searing black metal that makes up this album, one where it truly is difficult to separate out the music and the story behind it.